-Paula: Paula has always been proactive, worked as hard as she could, but knew her real value and was always prepared to show her boss how much she achieved at the end of each project.
+Paula has always been proactive, worked as hard as she could, but knew her real value, and was always prepared to show her boss how much she achieved at the end of each project.

-She always spent a few hours to prepare ahead of her annual review, to present her achievements to her boss, and between pay raises and promotions she averaged a 13% increase, with 3 promotions, in which she managed to get a 20% pay raise.
+She always spent a few hours preparing ahead of her annual review to present her achievements to her boss, and between pay raises and promotions, she averaged a 13% increase, with 3 promotions, in which she managed to get a 20% pay raise.

-Kirsty: Kirsty has always worked as hard as Paula, but was less keen to show her boss her achievement.
-She was grateful to have her job, and as much as she wanted to earn more, she was worried that by asking for more money she would upset her boss.
+Kirsty has always worked as hard as Paula but was less keen to show her boss her achievement.
+She was grateful to have her job, and as much as she wanted to earn more, she was worried that she would upset her boss by asking for more money.
 Plus, if she was really worth more money, her boss would just pay her more, right?